Updated: May 29

 Children who do not experience losing can grow up to be anxious because they start seeing the possibility of not winning as some form of harm and they cannot deal with situations that do not go their way.

-Children who not coping with their feelings when they lose the game are having problems with keeping friends.
-Peers more likely will exclude them from the play because they make them feel uncomfortable.
+Children who do not cope with their feelings when they lose the game are having problems keeping friends.
+Peers are more likely will exclude them from the play because they make them feel uncomfortable.

-If you would like to teach losing skills but you DON’T have enough hours in the day, to prepare the resources, then I suggest to DOWNLOAD my free pack which includes:
+If you would like to teach losing skills but DON’T have enough hours in the day, to prepare the resources, then I suggest DOWNLOAD my free pack, which includes:

 what to say when I lose the game prompting cards